Update: 19 September 2023

 Where you wish a ceremony of just the couple and two witnesses, a booking can only be made when you submit notice forms.
 This can be done up to a maximum of 3 months in advance.

-When you have confirmed your booking you will be given information regarding the legal preliminaries and when to submit your paperwork.
+When you have confirmed your booking, you will be given information which will cover the legal preliminaries and when to submit your paperwork.
 Once you submit your marriage/civil partnership notice forms (legal preliminaries) we will discuss your ceremony requirements for the day in more detail.

 Then simply relax and enjoy your big day when it arrives!

-Each party to a marriage must complete and submit a marriage notice NRS - M10 Form along with the required documents and the appropriate fee, to the registrar for the district in which the marriage is to take place.
+Each party to a marriage must complete and submit a NRS - M10 (Marriage Notice Form) along with the required documents and the appropriate fee, to the registrar for the district in which the marriage is to take place.
 For a civil partnership the same information applies but you must download a NRS- CP10 Form.